logiqai/docs/integrations/docker-compose.md

 ### Specifying the logging driver

-The _fluentd_ logging driver can be configured to send logs directly to LOGIQ.AI either via TLS or non-TLS. use port _24224_ for non-TLS and port _24225_ for TLS.
+The _fluentd_ logging driver can be configured to send logs directly to Apica Ascent either via TLS or non-TLS. use port _24224_ for non-TLS and port _24225_ for TLS.

 ```yaml
 logging: